Jeysiva-apjs/LearnAcademy-OpenSource/README.md

   <h2>A course-selling app</h2>
 </div>

-A feature-rich full-stack course-selling website using the MERN stack (Node.js, Express.js, MongoDB, and React).
+A full-stack course-selling app with admin and user dashboards.
+Admins can manage courses, while users can explore and purchase.
+It offers login and registration for both roles.

 # Table of Contents